Call our licensed agents toll free 844.855.0163

 Dwelling coverage

-Dwelling coverage on home insurance is the amount of coverage for the house itself (the dwelling).
-It’s based on a replacement cost calculation and should be enough to rebuild your house; it’s not the same as your home’s market value, which is how much you could sell it for.
+Dwelling coverage on home insurance is coverage for the house itself (the dwelling).
+It’s based on a replacement cost calculation and should be enough to rebuild your house at current construction costs.
+It’s not the same as your home’s market value, which is how much you could sell it for (or how much you paid for it).

 There are a few ways to calculate home replacement cost, including online calculators or hiring an appraiser.
 While insurance companies will calculate it for you, it’s good to have your own numbers to make sure you’re properly insured.